Whether you realize it or not, your internal communications manager is the glue that holds your entire team together.

 Modern day internal communications managers have to communicate on far more channels than their predecessors, in order to keep employees happy.

-Internal communications professionals utilize instant messengers, in person meetings, printed newsletters, intranets, email and more to relay important messages in 2017.
+Internal communications professionals utilize instant messengers, in person meetings, project management tools, video conferencing softwares, printed newsletters, intranets, email and more to relay important messages in 2019.

 All of this can be a time consuming process.